Chanoian/cloud-native-bootcamp-iks-full/lab-sysdig-01.md

 ## Verification

-You should see the core four golden signals for your deployment:
+You should see data with regards to the four golden signals for your deployment:

 **Latency** (Response Time per Service), **Traffic** (Request Rate per Service), **Errors** (Error Rate per Service).